sumanyu/distributed-kv-store/README.md

 #### Strongly consistent (as consistent as it can be)

 All reads / writes will go to the primary.
-This is to avoid presenting an inconsistent view of the world.
-We can relax this by allowing the proxy to read from any of the members in the replica set.
+Write requirement makes sense.
+Reads should also come from primary because slaves might still be catching up.
+We can relax the read requirement this by allowing the proxy to read from any of the members in the replica set.

 #### Distributed and fault tolerant